beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 ### Pre-requisites

-We have currently tested with a Nalatech a385 FPGA with Intel Arria 10 GT1150.
+We have currently tested with a Nallatech-A385 FPGA (Intel Arria 10 GT1150).

 * Quartus Version: 17.1.0 Build 240
 * Tornado Version: 0.2